ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 > “Since you openly object to democracy, you better leave the country and find one that fits your
 > tastes!”

-The speaker doesn’t state and explain his objections, and uses a shallow verse for giving such a statement.
-He is uncomfortable with the objections, and a way for him to get around this discomfort is to remove the originator of such objections.
+The speaker doesn’t state and explain their objections, and uses a shallow verse for giving such a statement.
+They are uncomfortable with the objections, and a way for them to get around this discomfort is to remove the originator of such objections.